Moses-Ling/ClioAi/README.md

 5. Enter your OpenAI API key in the application
 6. Select an audio device from the dropdown
 7. Click "Start Recording" to begin capturing and transcribing audio

+## Troubleshooting

+- `msbuild` not found: use `scripts\msbuild.cmd ...` or open the VS Developer Command Prompt.
+- Missing reference assemblies (net48): ensure the .NET Framework 4.8 SDK and Targeting Pack are installed via VS Build Tools.
+- After installing Build Tools or updating PATH, restart your terminal.

 ## Settings (v1.4)